 The Horse Chestnut is found naturally in parts of Albania and Greece.
-In the UK, horse chestnuts have been planted as ornamental trees, particularly in suburban roads for their spectacular candles of white or pink flowers.
+In the UK, horse chestnuts have been planted as ornamental trees, particularly in suburban roads for their spectacular ‘candles’ of white or pink flowers.

-The Horse Chestnut is also well known amongst school children and the 'young at heart' for part of its fruit: the conker.
+The Horse Chestnut is also well known amongst school children and the 'young at heart' for part of its fruit - the conker.
 Each year the Northamptonshire village of Ashton hosts the World Conker Championships in October.
 The winner of this competition is lead to a conker throne and presented with a crown of conkers!

-Sadly the horse chestnut has been subject to attack by a fungus called Guignardia aesculi or the leaf blotch fungus.
+Sadly, the horse chestnut has been subject to attack by a fungus called Guignardia aesculi or the leaf blotch fungus.
 Reddish brown patches appear on the leaves (from July onwards), particularly at the tips and edges of the leaflets.
-A closer look will reveal small black pimples, the fruiting bodies of the fungus.
+A closer look will reveal small black pimples, these are the fruiting bodies of the fungus.
 Infection may result in some of the leaves falling early, but it does not usually result in significant damage to the tree.

-Buds, Bark and Stem
+Bark & Stem

 Flowers and Fruits

 The flowers of horse chestnut are possibly the most obvious of tree flowers.
 The tree produces many spikes of white to pale pink flowers (often called candles).
 The flowers (if pollinated) will eventually give rise to the spiked fruits, which contain conkers.